 When we grill out, I like to make a big batch of chimichurri, so I can put it on everything.
 Chimichurri is a Latin American fresh green sauce that has garlic, olive oil, and vinegar in it, and lots of finely chopped herbs like parsley, cilantro, and oregano.

-In my version, I omit the oregano and add extra cilantro along with fresh squeezed lime juice and minced jalapeños (fresh or pickled).
-It’s primarily used on grilled meat but it's great on grilled fish and seafood, all types of vegetables, and even as a dipping sauce for bread.
+In my version, I omit the oregano and add extra cilantro along with fresh squeezed lime juice and minced jalapeños.
+Primarily it's used on grilled meat but it's great on grilled fish and seafood, all types of vegetables, and even as a dipping sauce for bread.
 YUM!!
 I will literally use it on everything and anything that is food.

 Usually I opt for chimichurri on top of yuca, but I have to tell you, it's outrageously delicious on top of a hasselbeck potato!
 Potatoes taste so damn good with all that fresh garlic, lime, vinegar, cilantro, and olive oil all over it.
 This is my new go-to roasted potato recipe to serve with everything!

-Chimichurri Hasselbeck Potatoes are definitely going to replace my normal baked potato side when I want something different for dinner.
+This Chimichurri Hasselbeck Potatoes recipe are definitely going to replace my normal baked potato side when I want something different for dinner.
 Let me know in the comments below if you like them too!

 - 4 tablespoons olive oil